-- Bills that do not arrive as expected - Unexpected credit cards or account statements - Denials of credit for no apparent reason Calls or letters about purchases you did not make
+- Unexpected credit cards or account statements - Calls or letters about purchases you did not make

 You should also inspect:

 - Your credit report.
 Credit reports contain information about you, including what accounts you have and your bill paying history. - The law requires the major nationwide consumer reporting companies Equifax, Experian, and TransUnion - to give you a free copy of your credit report each year if you ask for it. - Visit www.AnnualCreditReport.com or call 1-877-322-8228, a service created by these three companies, to order your free credit reports each year.
 You also can write: